 Chemotherapy is another common cause of neuropathy.
 Here is why:

-Chemotherapy is often needed by patients battling cancer.
-It is necessary to kill cancer cells.
+Chemotherapy is often needed by patients battling cancer, as it kills cancer cells.
 Unfortunately, the chemotherapy is also toxic to healthy cells.
-As a result, very often nerves are damaged by the chemotherapy.
+As a result, it is common for nerves to be damaged by chemotherapy treatments.
 Sometimes the neuropathy caused by chemotherapy is self-limiting and the nerve can heal on its own over time.
-But, all too often the neuropathy caused by chemotherapy lingers and causes continued agony for the patient.
+However, all too often the neuropathy caused by chemotherapy lingers and causes continued agony for the patient.

 Nerve compression can also cause neuropathy.
 Here is how: